 Borrowers who take out conventional loans (those not guaranteed by the government) and are unable or unwilling to come up with a 20% down payment must pay private mortgage insurance to obtain a mortgage.

 It is required by the bank or lender providing financing if the loan-to-value, or LTV, is greater than 80%.
 So those who fail to come up with a 20% down payment are stuck paying PMI.

-For the record, some lenders may tell you that mortgage insurance isn’t required even if your LTV is above 80%, but it’s likely just factored into the (higher) interest rate.
-So you still pay it, just not directly.
+For the record, some lenders may tell you that mortgage insurance isn’t required even if your LTV is above 80%, or that they don’t charge it, but it’s likely just factored into the (higher) interest rate.
+So you’re still paying for private mortgage insurance in these cases, just not directly.